keemcodes/TVMaze-API-Integration/README.md

 ### What is this?
 A React JS Application to ingest and format data provided by the [TV Maze API](https://www.tvmaze.com/api).

+Implementation details and application functionality is described in more detail in my [notes.md](notes.md)

+You can also use this application live at [keemcodes.com/maze](https://keemcodes.com/maze/)

+Public login accounts available below

 ### Installation

 ```bash